justinethier/husk-scheme/docs/Continuations.markdown

 Consider the same code written using CPS:

-    eval env cont (List [Atom "if", predic, conseq, alt]) = do eval env (makeCPS env cont cps) (predic) where   cps :: Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal cps e c result _ =
-                case (result) of
+    eval env cont (List [Atom "if", pred, conseq, alt]) = do eval env (makeCPS env cont cps) pred where   cps e c result _ = case (result) of
                   Bool False -> eval e c alt
                   _ -> eval e c conseq

-Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
-The evaluator will then call back into `cps` when it is ready.
-But since `cps` is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!
+Here we use the `makeCPS` helper function to pack `cps` into a continuation object that is passed to `eval`.
+When the evaluator is ready it will call back into `cps`.
+But, because `cps` is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!

-The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki offers a keen observation:

->If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
-CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

-So CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
-Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

-While researching CPS, one thing that threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

->CPS is a programming style where no function is ever allowed to return

-But eventually `eval` has to return *something*, right?
-Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
-But that is just our application; another program written in CPS might keep calling into functions forever.

-Languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
 In order to transform the husk evaluator into CPS, a new `cont` (continuation) parameter had to be added to `eval`, and threaded through each call.
 This was a time consuming change as there were perhaps a hundred calls to `eval` within the core husk code, but each change by itself was straightforward.
-One of the reasons it took me so long to realize an approach using CPS was that I originally looked at the problem from a different perspective.

 Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
 Surely they will not be transformed into Haskell functions - so how do we handle them?

-In order to support Scheme functions, the original husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
+In order to support Scheme functions, an early husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
 Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
 This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated as well.
 Although this complicates the implementation somewhat, both approaches still use CPS - just in the Scheme case, you can think of each expression within the function as being its own continuation.
+This should make more sense when we get to that section of the code.

 Let's walk through each part of the implementation to get an understanding of how it all fits together.